dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/index.md

 ## Host in a web farm

-For information on configuration for hosting ASP.NET Core apps in a web farm environment, see <xref:host-and-deploy/web-farm>.
+For information on configuration for hosting ASP.NET Core apps in a web farm environment (for example, deployment of multiple instances of your app for scalability), see <xref:host-and-deploy/web-farm>.

 ## Additional resources